Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in four of their past 10 games and won two of those contests.
+- In five games as the underdog over the last 10 matchups, the Marlins have a record of 3-2.

-- In their last 10 games with a total, the Marlins and their opponents have combined to hit the over four times.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total four times.

 Marlins Betting Records & Stats